Hunting & Fishing

 To apply for the big game access permit draw, visit the Hunting Permits Portal.

 At this time, hunting is limited to Pine Creek, Oxbow, Forrest, and Dunstan Conservation Areas.
-Hunting is being considered for the future at Red Hills and Little Sweden, but no hunts are allowed for 2020.
+Hunting is NOT allowed at Red Hills, Little Sweden, or Austin Hot Springs, but we may add these properties into our hunting program at a later time.

 No predator or varmint hunting is authorized within ANY Conservation Area (This includes bear, cougar, wolf, coyote, ground squirrel, marmot, and badger).